grip-on-software/data-gathering/README.md

 ## Installation

 The data gathering scripts and modules require Python version 3.6+.
+The scripts have been tested on MacOS 10.14+, Ubuntu 16.04+ and CentOS 7.3+.

 The scripts and modules are two separate concepts with regard to installation: the data gathering module `gatherer` must be installed so that the scripts can